 Forsythia a deciduous shrub which blooms February to April and has beautiful green foliage for the rest of the season.
 They can grow 8 to 12 feet high.
 You should prune established plants, cut down to the ground third of the branches that have bloomed, and get rid of old-growth.
 This keeps vigorous blooms each season.

 The most popular species is Forsythia intermedia ‘Spectabilis‘ which has this beautiful yellow display of blooms.
 The semi-pendulous Forsythia suspensa makes a great shrub for planting against the north wall.
-For smaller gardens, there are Forsythia Ovata which grows to 5 ft.
+For smaller gardens, there is Forsythia ovata which grows up to 5 ft.

-I remember Forsythia since I was a child it was a symbol of spring and not only we had it in the garden but we would also purchase it, as cut flowers to decorate the house.
-The bright yellow flowers were a welcome brightness, especially after a dark and cold winter. sometimes the cut branches would start a root system in the vase and we would then plant it in the garden.
+I remember Forsythia since I was a child, it was a symbol of spring.
+Not only we had them in the garden but we would also buy them as cut flowers to decorate the house.
+The bright yellow flowers were a welcome brightness, especially after a dark and cold winter.
+Sometimes the cut branches would start a root system in the vase and we would then plant it in the garden.